simengangstad/simengangstad.github.io/_posts/2016-10-15-The-Swift-Project-Day-10.md

 *The continuation of the calculator*

 One of the things covered in the lecture was the ability to store calculator 'programs' which can be retrieved and passed to the calculator brain.
-For example one can store 3 * 4 / 3, which will output 4.
-Paul Hegarty solved this by storing an array of AnyObject which he appended for each operand set and operation performed, so [3, *, 4, /, 3].
+For example one can store 3 x 4 / 3, which will output 4.
+Paul Hegarty solved this by storing an array of AnyObject which he appended for each operand set and operation performed, so [3, x, 4, /, 3].
 This makes it highly flexible as one can just iterate through this array and get the same output.
 This is the code he used to get and set the program (internal program is the array of AnyObjects):

 ```
     typealias PropertyList = AnyObject